Sparkplug84/MS3-LegoMinifigureCatalogue/README.md

 ### Code Validation
 Several times during the development process I tested my code in various online validation programs.

 * **HTML** - For HTML I used [W3 Markup Validation Service](https://validator.w3.org/#validate_by_input).
 I pasted my entire HTML pages one at a time into the input field and the code was checked.
-I received several warnings about my code.
-Warnings are things that can be changed in the code but it's also not necessary.
+I received several warnings and errors about my code.
+A lot of the errors were to do with the fact that I am using templates and templating language and not every page has a document type or a language defined.
+These can be ignored because all the information is on the base.html page, which all other pages are an extension of.
+I also got some errors regarding the `label for="icon-prefix"` that element must be the ID of a non-hidden form control however this element is a materialize element and attribute so i don't need to worry about this error.
+Further than that most errors where about the href values of url_for.
+I'm assuming the validator does not recognise this as being valid HTML but all links on the application have been thoroughly tested so I can ignore these errors.
 * **CSS** - For CSS I used [W3 CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input).
 Again I pasted my CSS file into the input field and the code was checked.
+There were only some warnings about vendor extensions.
+Nothing that affects the running of the code so I ignored them.
 * **JavaScript** - For JavaScript validation, within the Gitpod environment there is a 'Problems' tab which I checked often during the development.
 Any errors in the code would appear immediately so I was able to address any issue in the JavaScript right away.
 For external validation I used [JS Hint](https://jshint.com/).
+There were no major problems with the JavaScript
 * **Python** - Like JavaScript, within the Gitpod environment I used the 'Problems' tab which I checked often during the development.
 For external validation I used [PEP8](http://pep8online.com/).
+The only issues I had were lines that were too long or over indented lines.
+These things are easily fixed and did not affect the functionality.

 ### Testing in different browsers
 I used Google Chrome as my main browser test as I was constantly using the Chrome developer tools to view and adjust my code.
 I also regularly tested the website on my phone, also using Google Chrome.
 I occasionally checked Firefox on the laptop.
 I sent the URL to friends and family to test on ipads(5th generation or younger) and iphones(8 or younger) along with Samsung Galaxy(S9 or younger) and Saumsung Galaxy Tab(S3 or younger).
 Any issues I found have been documented below in the section: [Issues still to be resolved](#Issues-still-to-be-resolved).